 The 2011 Plan administrator, in its discretion, selects the person(s) to whom awards may be granted and the number of shares subject to each such grant.
 For this reason, it is not possible to determine the benefits or amounts that will be received by any particular individual(s) in the future.
-If the Plan Amendment is approved by our disinterested stockholders, the number of shares reserved for issuance under the 2011 Plan to insiders (as defined under the TSX-V rules and which includes our directors and senior officers) will no longer be limited to 10% of the number of our issued shares.
-For purposes of this proposal, a "disinterested" stockholder is any stockholder other than an insider of the Company under the TSX-V rules or any associate of such an insider.

-THE BOARD UNANIMOUSLY RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR APPROVAL OF THE FOREGOING AMENDMENTS TO THE COHBAR, INC. 2011 EQUITY INCENTIVE PLAN
+THE BOARD UNANIMOUSLY RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR APPROVAL OF THE FOREGOING AMENDMENT TO THE COHBAR, INC. 2011 EQUITY INCENTIVE PLAN.